 This was the main theater (we wont mention that other place on east 7th St) and going to the movies was an event – and the audience would really get into it.
 We would sit through a movie twice sometimes – “Excalibur”, “The Bad News Bears,” “The Exorcist,”Jaws,” so many movies – we would all gasp and scream, cheer and sing along – am I romanticizing this or was it true?
 I think its a combination – all I know is we would make sure to put on tenax and our best shirts.

 The hangout was the second floor – even if they closed it sometimes during off-hours.
 We would end up there and sit around and talk, talk, talk.
 There was a telephone booth there – I just remembered this – right by the Men’s bathroom.
 We dial 411 and ask for the number of Al Coholic or Sam Busak – for some reason they never caught on or just played along.

 What are your memories of the Kingsway theater or other movie theaters in our area?
 The Highway, Avalon, Mayfair, The Marlboro (that was a big one!) and so many more.

 Maybe its the safety of the past that lures us back there again and again.
-Maybe its the complexity of our lives today – no down time and the speed of that the time travels on and on.
+Maybe its the complexity of our lives today – there is no down time and whatever time there is simply flies on past us before we can even look up.
 I am a romantic and I like to remember the past as something that springs us towards our future.
 Our past wasn’t always so pristine and so innocent or free from hardships.
 But as we get older it comforts us to focus on those good times and the camaraderie we shared.
 Our days when we walked along Kings Highway across Ocean Parkway, passed the Te-amo’s and the mom and pop stores towards Field Brothers and Crazy Eddies.
 Across the street from there on the corner of Kings Highway and Coney Island Avenue – I choose to remember a beautiful movie house where we all shared good times and some great popcorn.